devahmedsaber/sync-products-task/README.md

 ## Notes
    - API URL is configurable via .env:
      - FAKE_API_URL=https://fakestoreapi.com/products
-   - Duplicate external_id are handled automatically.
+   - Duplicate external IDs are handled automatically.
-   - Products with missing required fields are skipped.
+   - Products missing required fields are skipped.
    - Images are downloaded and stored locally in storage/app/public/products.
-   - Repository & Service layer used for clean architecture.
+   - Repository and Service layers used for a clean architecture.
    - Sync logs saved in sync_logs table for summary.
    - Notifications sent via email after each sync batch.